- Our Work

 - Biodiversity and Tropical Forestry Analysis

-HPDP2 will support the DOH in scaling up implementation of FP/MNCHN and TB interventions.
-The project will provide assistance through two components:
+HPDP2 supports the national and regional DOH offices to scale up implementation of MNCHN/FP and TB interventions.
+The project provides technical assistance through the following components:

-- Establishing an institutional platform to help the DOH design, implement, monitor and evaluate the UHC agenda
+- Establishing an institutional platform to help the DOH design, implement, monitor and evaluate the Universal Health Care initiative

-- Improving policies and health systems to remove policy and systems barriers to improved supply and demand for FP/MNCHN and TB services
+- Improving policies and health systems to remove policy and systems barriers to improved supply and demand for MNCHN/FP and TB services through the following:

-- Improving policies and regulations on service delivery of priority interventions that impact on FP/MNCHN and TB outcomes
+- Improving policies and regulations on service delivery of priority interventions that impact on MNCHN/FP and TB outcomes

-- Ensuring sustainable health care financing particularly for FP/MNCHN and TB
+- Ensuring sustainable health care financing particularly for MNCHN/FP and TB

-To strengthen a supportive policy and financing environment for family planning and maternal, newborn and child health and nutrition (FP/MNCHN) and TB to enable the Philippines to achieve its Millennium Development Goals in health, as well as expand and sustain its Universal Health Care (UHC) initiative.
+To strengthen the policy and financing environment for maternal, neonatal, child health and nutrition, and family planning (MNCHN/FP) and tuberculosis (TB) programs to enable the Philippines to achieve its Millennium Development Goals in health, as well as expand and sustain its Universal Health Care initiative.